 The Senate frequently does impose limitations on itself in the form of unanimous consent agreements that specify parliamentary conditions for considering and amending a particular measure.
-In their most comprehensive form, these agreements can impose a time limit for debating each first and second degree amendment and indicate how the time in each case is to be divided and controlled.
-A standard period of time may be provided for debating each amendment-for example, one hour for each first degree amendment and 30 minutes for each second degree amendments.
-The time for debating each amendment usually is divided between its proposer and the majority floor manager (or the minority floor manager, if the majority floor manager supports the amendment).
+In their most comprehensive form, these agreements can impose a time limit for debating each first- and second-degree amendment and indicate how the time in each case is to be divided and controlled.
+A standard period of time may be provided for debating each amendment-for example, one hour for each first-degree amendment and 30 minutes for each second-degree amendment and any other debatable question-but the agreement may permit lengthier debates on certain specific amendments.
+The time for debating each amendment is usually divided between its proposer and the majority floor manager (or the minority floor manager, if the majority floor manager supports the amendment).

-Such comprehensive unanimous consent agreements (or time agreements, as they often are called) also provide a period of time for debate on the question of final passage-debate on the measure as a whole, that may be used or yielded by the majority and minority floor managers at any time that the Senate is considering the measure.
+Such comprehensive unanimous consent agreements (or time agreements, as they are often called) also provide a period of time for debate on the question of final passage-that is, debate on the measure as a whole that may be used or yielded by the majority and minority floor managers at any time that the Senate is considering the measure.
 In addition, these agreements normally require that all amendments must be relevant, although specific amendments may be exempted from this requirement.

 Instead of approving a comprehensive time agreement when it begins debate on a bill, the Senate frequently debates and amends a major bill for some time before developing an agreement that identifies the remaining amendments that may be offered to the bill and the amount of time available for debating each of those amendments.
-That agreement even may specify the order in which the remaining amendments are to be offered.
-The Senate also may reach agreements during the course of debate that apply only to individual amendments-for instance, an agreement limiting how long the pending amendment will be debated and which amendment will be the next one to be considered.
+That agreement may even specify the order in which the remaining amendments are to be offered.
+The Senate may also reach agreements during the course of debate that apply only to individual amendments-for instance, an agreement limiting how long the pending amendment will be debated and which amendment will be the next one to be considered.

 Unanimous consent agreements affect the amending process in another important respect.
-Under such an agreement, covering one or all amendments to a measure, it is not in order to move to table a pending amendment, or to offer another amendment that has precedence, or to make a point of order against the amendment, until all the time for debating it has expired or has been yielded back, at least by the proponent of the amendment.
+Under such an agreement covering one or all amendments to a measure, it is not in order to move to table a pending amendment, offer another amendment that has precedence, or make a point of order against the amendment until all the time for debating it has expired or has been yielded back, at least by the proponent of the amendment.
 In the absence of a unanimous consent agreement, any Senator who is recognized may take any of these actions at any time after an amendment has been called up.

 A unanimous consent agreement to limit debate on a specific amendment also constitutes action by the Senate on that amendment.
-Once such an agreement is reached, the Senator offering the amendment may modify or withdraw it only by unanimous consent.
-(See "Modification, Withdrawal, and Division of Amendments.")
+Once such an agreement is reached, the Senator offering the